SolidLabResearch/WhatsInAPod/content/5_conclusion.md

-However, we argue in this article that the simplicity afforded by a hierarchical document collection stems from shortcuts taken by applications, which burrow their own ad-hoc APIs with implicit semantics within the LDP container meta-model.
+However, we argue in this article that the simplicity afforded by a hierarchical document collection stems from shortcuts taken by applications, which are burrowing their own ad-hoc APIs with implicit semantics into the LDP container meta-model.
 This hinders the Solid promise of data and application independence: while the data itself contains explicit semantics that can be interpreted by apps, the organization of that data is such that it its storage and retrieval